-A Master's degree with at least two (2) years of progressively responsible experience in humanitarian assistance and/or international development, of which (1) year must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs.)
-A minimum of six (6) months of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+A Master's degree with at least two (2) years of progressively responsible experience in humanitarian assistance and/or international development, of which one (1) year must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
+Experience or technical skills in nutrition, WASH, markets, and M&E are highly desired.

-A Bachelor's degree with significant study in, but not limited to public health, agriculture, nutrition, food and agricultural economics, international development, humanitarian assistance or other related field and at least five (5) years of progressively responsible experience in humanitarian assistance and/or international development, of which two (2) years must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs).
-A minimum of two (2) years of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+A Bachelor's degree with at least five (5) years of progressively responsible experience in humanitarian assistance and/or international development, of which two (2) years must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
+A minimum of one (1) year of overseas professional experience in a developing country is required.
+Experience or technical skills in nutrition, WASH, markets, and M&E are highly desired.